Reliability-Calibrated Edge-IoT Early Fault Warning for Rotating Machinery with a Physics-Guided Tiny-Mamba Transformer: Method: Physics-Guided Tiny-Mamba Transformer

 \textbf{Total objective.}

-When labels are unavailable (e.g., cold start), $\mathcal{L}_{\mathrm{task}}$ can be replaced by a one-class/self-supervised proxy (e.g., reconstruction or contrastive) while keeping $\mathcal{L}_{\mathrm{phys}}$ unchanged, so that physics priors remain active.
+When labels are unavailable (e.g., cold start), $\mathcal{L}_{\mathrm{task}}$ can be replaced by a one-class/self-supervised proxy (reconstruction or contrastive), consistent with healthy-only anomaly detection for industrial IoT~\cite{Liu2024IoTJAnoWGAN}, while keeping $\mathcal{L}_{\mathrm{phys}}$ active so physics constraints remain enforced.